octobercms/docs/backend-forms.md

 **nameFrom** | the column name to use in the relation used for displaying the name.
 Default: name.
 **descriptionFrom** | the column name to use in the relation used for displaying a description (optional).
 Default: description.
 **emptyOption** | text to display when there is no available selections.

+<a name="widget-balloon-selector" class="anchor" href="#widget-balloon-selector"></a>
+### Balloon Selector

+`balloon-selector` - renders a list of button options, where only one item can be selected at a time.

+    permission:
+        label: Manage the blog posts
+        type: balloon-selector
+        options:
+            allow: ALLOW
+            inherit: INHERIT
+            deny: DENY
+        default: inherit

 <a name="form-views" class="anchor" href="#form-views"></a>
 ## Form views